The browser you are using is no longer supported. Please switch to Edge or Chrome

-Choosing the best place to get treatment
+Where to get treatment

 If it is not a life-threatening emergency, please consider other options before dialling 999 or coming to the Emergency Department.
 This allows emergency staff to concentrate on people whose lives are at risk, and could also save you a long wait.

 If you’re still not sure what to do or where to go, you can always call 111 for advice, for free, at any time of day or night.
+You can also visit the NHS 111 website.

 Someone is seriously ill or injured and their life is at risk